Money Unlimited: The Touch (pilot)

 He was born in Dublin's Synge Street, the same street in which playwright George Bernard Shaw was born.

 On one edition of What's My Line?, they played a trick on the panel by making Eamonn the mystery guest.
-This was a fallback plan that had been devised in case a guest had to drop out at short notice (and was actually used in such a circumstance on the US version) but after a few years they decided to just go ahead and do it anyway.
+This was a fallback plan that had been devised for the original US show in case a guest had to drop out at short notice, and had to be used on 7 December 1952, when the celebrity pulled out due to the Great Smog which engulfed London that week.